zothken/Gaming-Robot-Arm/README.md

 # Gaming Robot Arm

-To use this, the developer GitHub repository needs to be added to the workspace: https://github.com/uArm-Developer/uArm-Python-SDK
+To use this, the developer GitHub repository needs to be added to the parent folder: https://github.com/uArm-Developer/uArm-Python-SDK

 Additionally, the workspace runs in a virtual environment with .venv